 And, we learned in the above section that Jesus called Himself the bread of life.
 (He gave us salvation, forgiveness and freedom).

-Jesus, the bread of life, symbolizes God forgiving our sins and giving us eternal life.
+Jesus, the living bread, symbolizes God forgiving our sins and giving us eternal life.

 We also read in several scriptures about breaking bread.
-When we sit down to share a meal with an enemy or adversary and “break bread” with them, we are extending an olive branch of forgiveness.
+When we sit down to share a meal with an enemy or adversary and “break bread” with them, we are extending an olive branch of forgiveness, just like the Lord Jesus has done for us.
+As the apostle Paul puts it:

-The Bible, however, cannot nourish us if it sits on a shelf, unopened.
+The Bible, true bread breathed out by the mouth of God (2 Timothy 3:16), however, cannot nourish us if it sits on a shelf, unopened.
 For it to feed us spiritually, we need to spend time reading it.

-If you truly want to experience God’s grace and feel His presence, we have to read His Word.
-We must spiritually eat the bread He has given us.
+If you truly want to experience God’s grace and feel His presence, you have to read His Word.
+We must spiritually eat the living bread of God, the living father, that He has given us.

 Click below for a printable of the Lord’s Prayer